dymio/codenohito_book/rules/rails_server_config.md

 In this document staging domen will be `example.proektmarketing.ru`.
 Production domen will be `example.com`.
 Name of project in this document — "Example project".
-In real project you must use correct semantic name.
+In a real project you must use correct semantic name.

 Add system user special for the project